Critical-Infrastructure-Systems-Lab/VICResOpt/README.md

 ### Citation

-If you use VIC-Res, please cite the following paper:
+If you use VIC-ResOpt, please cite the following paper:

 T.D.
 Dang, T.D., Vu, A.K.
 Chowdhury, and S. Galelli.
 A software package for the representation and optimization of water reservoir operations in the VIC hydrologic model.
-Environmental Modeling & Software (accepted).
+Environmental Modeling & Software, 2020 (accepted).